SurniaUlula/wpsso-schema-json-ld/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires additional Schema properties, for WooCommerce products, events, places / locations, recipes, etc., then you may want the Premium version for those additional features.

-* Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types, including Schema ItemList for [Google's Carousel Rich Results](https://developers.google.com/search/docs/guides/mark-up-listings):
+* Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types:

 	* [schema.org/Article](https://schema.org/Article) (includes 19 Schema sub-types)
 	* [schema.org/Blog](https://schema.org/Blog)